Displayr/rhtmlBuildUtils/docs/internal_web_server.md

 The internal web server is just hosting all the files in the `browser` area, which is an auto generated section of the repo.
 Several gulp steps work in conjunction to build the content in the `browser` directory and serve it at http://127.0.0.1:9000.
 The 'important' ones are described below:

-* the `compileRenderContentPage` and `compileRenderIndexPage` steps compiles ES6 into ES5 for the browser
+* the `compileRenderContentPage` and `compileRenderIndexPage` steps compiles ES6 into ES5 for the browser.
+These steps also convert the compileRenderContentPage.template.js into the compileRenderContentPage.js, adding widget specific config to the generic compileRenderContentPage.template.js to create a compileRenderContentPage.js specific for the widget under test.
+Same process for the index file
 * the `copy` step copies all the html and image files from `theSrc/internal_www` into the `browser` area
 * the `buildContentManifest` step recursively scans the `browser/content` area and produces a manifest of all the content files in the area.
 This is used to build the index page that is displayed on http://127.0.0.1.
 Without this step the author would need to keep this list up to date by manual updates to the index.html file.
 * the `connect` step starts a static content web server hosting all the files in the `browser` directory and makes them available on port 9000 of localhost (i.e., http://127.0.0.1:9000).